-Based on AIC_c, a fishing biomass dynamic model and a Steele-Henderson model featuring striped bass were equally likely the best models given the data; both models had an AIC_c of - 156.
+Based on AICc, a fishing biomass dynamic model and a Steele-Henderson model featuring striped bass were equally likely the best models given the data; both models had an AICc of -156.
 Neither the base fishing-only model nor the base striped bass Steele-Henderson model (base Steele-Henderson model) fit the individual indices well.
-The r^2 for the striped bass Steele-Henderson model, and 0.33 for the fit of the observed and estimated RCPUE indices, 0.12 for NAD, and 0.33 for MAD.
+The $r^2$ for the striped bass Steele-Henderson model was 0.18 for the fit of the observed and estimated RCPUE indices, 0.12 for NAD, and 0.33 for MAD.
 Residuals appeared normally distributed with a mean near zero and serial patterning was not evident.
-Trends in estimated indices were similar between the fishing only and striped bass Steele-Henderson model was able to account for some year-to-year variability (Figure 28), but the model does not include any process error (i.e. recruitment deviations) and so it was not expected to fit the fine scale inter-annual variability in the observed indices.
+Trends in estimated indices were similar between the fishing only and striped bass Steele-Henderson models, but the fishing only model trend was smoother (Figure 28).
+The Steele-Henderson model was able to account for some year-to-year variability (Figure 28), but the model does not include any process error (i.e. recruitment deviations) and so it was not expected to fit the fine scale inter-annual variability in the observed indices.

-Bioenergetics-based annual C{MAX} estimates derived by Uphoff and Sharov (2018) for striped bass ranged from 12.7 to 15.6-times striped bass body weight and the median equaled 14.6; the Steele-Henderson model estimated the striped bass-specific parameter d to be 11.0.
-Buckel et al. (1999) estimated annual C{MAX} for bluefish (17.8), while the Steele-Henderson model estimated d at 5.1.
+Bioenergetics-based annual $C{\text{MAX}}$ estimates derived by Uphoff and Sharov (2018) for striped bass ranged from 12.7 to 15.6-times striped bass body weight and the median equaled 14.6; the Steele-Henderson model estimated the striped bass-specific parameter d to be 11.0.
+Buckel et al. (1999) estimated annual $C{\text{MAX}}$ for bluefish (17.8), while the Steele-Henderson model estimated d at 5.1.
 Similar information for spiny dogfish was not available.